Tuscaloosa-Marine-Shale.com, our focus is info for mineral rights and royalty rights owners.

 Texas and Louisiana are fortunate, in that there are two other shale plays, the Eagle Ford shale and also the Haynesville shale.
 Those two shale plays are proven to produce oil and/or gas in commercial quantities.
 The Tuscaloosa Marine shale is new; thus, only time will tell if it will bring blessings of oil royalties and gas royalties for mineral rights owners and royalty owners.

 Some would like to cash out and enjoy a big cash payday.
 One can sell their mineral rights or a portion of them for a cash settlement.
 There are many reasons people elect to sell mineral rights... perhaps they are tired of dealing with it, or maybe they inherited it and know nothing about mineral rights management.
 Or they wish to buy something they want or need, such as a house, a car, a boat, a lifetime vacation, provide for a child's education, or perhaps, they just want a to enjoy a windfall to ease the struggle of day-to-day living.
 Some people sell because they know of the risks inherent to oil and gas exploration.
 Dry holes occur.
 Geological anomalies occur.
 Things go wrong mechanically.
 Operators go bankrupt.
 Oil prices crash.
 Who knows, the entire U.S. and even world economy could go into a tailspin!
 There are, truly, many risks!
+Here is a site discussing "why sell mineral rights."
 In Louisiana, mineral owners have a tremendous advantage, in that the mineral deed creates a servitude and this servitude lasts for ten years.
 After the ten years, if production has not been found, the mineral rights go back to the property owner.
 That's a good deal for Louisiana landowners.
 Selling mineral rights is the only option for many people to generate a large sum of money.
 If one finds a company to buy mineral rights, the seller can retain the land, so, it can be a wise choice for some.
 If you wish to sell mineral rights (even small tracts, there is no minimum size), click on the link below.